 At the heart of the bid is our world-class research program comprising leading researchers in finance, law, and technology combined with industry partners from established market players, Australian SME innovators and regulators.
-Working together we multiply our potential for innovation and will be in a position to pioneer new systems and scale them to global adoption.
+Working together, we multiply our innovation potential and will be in a position to pioneer new systems and scale them to global adoption.

-The DFCRC bid is based on a proven concept of tightly-coupled, simultaneous research and commercialisation.
-This approach focuses on the active development of high impact strategic projects in key components of the transformation to digital finance, and ensures the ability to adapt activities in response to the results achieved.
+The DFCRC is founded on a proven concept of tightly coupled, simultaneous research and commercialisation.
+This approach focuses on the active development of high-impact strategic projects in key components of the transformation to Digital Finance.
+It ensures the ability to adapt activities in response to the results achieved.

-The orientation of our research towards commercial reality delivers rapid results and maximises impact.
-The quality and rigour of the research work will lead to empirical findings that provide a solid foundation for decision making, in particular in RegTech issues.
+Our research orientation towards commercial reality delivers rapid results and maximises impact.
+The quality and rigour of the research work will lead to empirical findings that provide a solid foundation for decision-making, particularly in RegTech issues.